 Since God is sovereign we, (believers in Christ), do not have to be afraid, anxious, worried, or upset about anything at all.
 For, our God is in control.
 He is in control of everything.
 He is in control when we have huge life changes, when we feel terribly alone, when we are under massive amounts of stress, and when we face circumstances that seem impossible to overcome.
-As Believers we have the comforting knowledge that in everything- at all times and in all places- our perfectly kind and gloriously gracious God has total and absolute power, authority, and dominion over everything in life.
+As Believers, we have the comforting knowledge that in everything- at all times and in all places- our perfectly kind and gloriously gracious God has total and absolute power, authority, and dominion over everything in our lives.
 We have the certain knowledge that our good and Sovereign Lord is working all things out for the good of His people and the glory of His name.
-Therefore, when our lives feel unbelievably out of control- we have to remind ourselves that God is still in control.
-In other words, we have to appropriate the doctrine of the sovereignty of God.
+Therefore, when our lives feel unbelievably out of control- we should remind ourselves that God is in control.

 ♦First paragraph taken from Walking in Newness of Life: Experiencing the Power of God in Resurrection by Identifying with Him in His Death and Burial (p.
 24).